Canberra Walking Festival: About the Walk

-Everyone who completes any route on both Saturday and Sunday will receive the Canberra Two Day Walk Meda or Pin.
-Medals are also awarded to marathon finishers.
+Everyone who completes any route on both Saturday and Sunday will receive the Canberra Two Day Walk Medal.
+Separate medals are also awarded to marathon finishers.

-The set routes, although different for each day, start and finish at the same place (the Control Centre).
+The routes differ each day, but start and finish at the same place (the Control Centre).

 Children under the age of 12 must be accompanied by a responsible adult.